simonguichandut/QuickNews/README.md

-The code will stop working work if/when the websites significantly change their layout.
+The code will stop working if/when the websites significantly change their layout.